Skip to content

 When was the Law for the Restoration of the Professional Civil Service enacted?

-The Law for the Restoration of the Professional Civil Service appeared in the Reichsgesetzblatt on the 7th of April 1933.
-This document emerged just two months after Adolf Hitler assumed power and only two weeks following the passage of the Enabling Act.
+The Law for the Restoration of the Professional Civil Service was enacted on the 7th of April 1933, two months after Adolf Hitler came to power and two weeks after the Enabling Act was promulgated.

-Who drafted the initial bill for the Law for the Restoration of the Professional Civil Service?
+Who did the Law for the Restoration of the Professional Civil Service target?

-How did Article 4 of the Law for the Restoration of the Professional Civil Service affect political opponents?
+How did the Law for the Restoration of the Professional Civil Service affect Albert Einstein?

-Albert Einstein resigned his position at the Prussian Academy of Sciences and emigrated to the United States before expulsion became mandatory.
-The legislation marked the first time since German Jews gained emancipation in 1871 that an anti-Semitic law passed through Germany.
+Albert Einstein resigned his position at the Prussian Academy of Sciences and emigrated to the United States before he could be expelled under the law.